- Coupe, convertible, or sedan

 - Shy on cargo space

 Pricey and on the slighter side of mid-size, the 2019 Mercedes-Benz C-Class drops a beautiful cockpit, huge dollops of safety, and effortless AMG brilliance into the sport-sedan mix.

 The 2019 Mercedes C-Class runs deep with upgrades, but a quick glance won’t reveal many of them.
 Most tuck in under the skin, and that works out beautifully, since the C-Class never met a handsome angle it didn’t like.

-In C300 or AMG C43 spec (with AMG C63 yet to come), the 2019 C-Class flourishes with a new base engine, and revamped safety gear.
+In C300 or AMG C43 spec, the 2019 C-Class flourishes with a new base engine, and revamped safety gear.
 We give it a 7.0 out of 10, with more points in play as fuel economy and safety await official numbers.
 (Read more about how we rate cars.)

 Striking in profile, no matter whether a convertible, coupe, or sedan, the 2019 C-Class hasn’t had its body altered, just tweaked.
 The grille’s gone for a diamond pattern, the ribs that cross it have been twinned.
 LED headlights and taillights brighten its outlook.
 Inside Mercedes has left the C’s fabulous style alone, save for new coffee-colored wood trim and an optional wide-screen display for infotainment.